-- (5) Meet with the Chair to discuss organizational issues and to set the agenda for Commission meetings. - (6) Manage the RSIC in accordance with the operating policies established by the Commission and in compliance with state and federal laws and solicit advice from counsel and the Commission as necessary. - (7) In accordance with the Service Provider Selection Policy, appoint and remove service providers who are not "Named." - (8) Oversee and serve as the approval authority for the recruiting, hiring, terminating, and retaining of staff necessary to effectively and prudently address organizational priorities. - (9) Annually prepare and present to the Human Resources and Compensation Committee for submission to the Commission an organizational chart of the Commission staff that clearly delineates lines of authority and position function and a summary of FTEs and the estimated salary range for each position. - (10)Maintain an organizational atmosphere through regular communication with the Staff that ensures that each staff member understands their role in the organizational structure in a manner that promotes a sense of value for the particular staff member's contribution to the overall success of the organization. - (11)Develop, recommend and implement an annual 360° review and evaluation of the CEO for use by the Commission. - (12)Annually conduct, in consultation with the Chair, a performance review of the CIO.
-The CEO shall provide the performance evaluation of the CIO to the Commissioners before it is finalized. - (13)Foster an atmosphere of creativity, ingenuity, initiative, teamwork, and cohesiveness within the investment division and the RSIC.
+- (5) Meet with the Chair to discuss organizational issues and to set the agenda for Commission meetings. - (6) Manage the RSIC in accordance with the operating policies established by the Commission and in compliance with state and federal laws and solicit advice from counsel and the Commission as necessary. - (7) In accordance with the Service Provider Selection Policy, appoint and remove service providers who are not "Named." - (8) Oversee and serve as the approval authority for the recruiting, hiring, terminating, and retaining of staff necessary to effectively and prudently address organizational priorities. - (9) Annually prepare and present to the Commission a report detailing the financial impact of all compensation paid each fiscal year to staff.
+The CEO will also provide regular updates to the Human Resources and Compensation Committee regarding changes in employee compensation, position and title, as well as hirings, terminations, or resignations. - (10) Maintain an organizational atmosphere through regular communication with the Staff that ensures that each staff member understands their role in the organizational structure in a manner that promotes a sense of value for the particular staff member's contribution to the overall success of the organization. - (11)Develop, recommend and implement an annual 360° review and evaluation of the CEO for use by the Commission. - (12)Foster an atmosphere of creativity, ingenuity, initiative, teamwork, and cohesiveness within the investment division and the RSIC.